npm/rfcs/accepted/0000-package-manifest-extensions.md

   - `npm explain` identifies extension-created edges.
   - `npm ls --json` exposes extension metadata for affected nodes or edges.

-- Publish warning:
+- Publish behavior:
-  - `npm publish --dry-run` on a non-private package with `packageExtensions` emits a warning explaining root-only behavior.
+  - `npm publish --dry-run` on a non-private package with `packageExtensions` fails with an error explaining root-only behavior.
+  - Private packages and unpublished local projects can use `packageExtensions` for local installs and CI.

 - Lifecycle, peer, and bundled dependency behavior:
   - Extension-added dependency edges are subject to the same lifecycle-script policy as normal dependency edges.